BNasmith/PTForsyth/PTFWorkofChrist.md

 with Christ and His great lone work of per- fectly and practically confessing the holiness of God.
-There is a racial confession that can only be made by the holy ; and there is a per- sonal confession that can only be made by the guilty.
+There is a racial confession that can only be made by the holy; and there is a per- sonal confession that can only be made by the guilty.
 That latter, I say, is a confession Christ could never make.
 In that respect Christ did not die, and did not suffer, did not confess, in our stead.
-We alone, the guilty, can make that confession ; but we cannot make it with
+We alone, the guilty, can make that confession; but we cannot make it with
 Christian effect without the Cross and the confession there.
 We say then not only " I did this," but " I am guilty before the holiness